Diabetes and Pregnancy

 - Increase the risk that your baby is born prematurely and/or born with low birth weight

-- Increase your baby's risk of developing respiratory problems
+- Increase your baby's risk of developing respiratory (breathing) problems

 Smoking may increase the risk of having an ectopic pregnancy placental problems (placenta previa or placenta abruption) and vaginal bleeding.

-During pregnancy, drinking alcohol can cause miscarriage, preterm birth and stillbirth.
-Stop drinking if you suspect you are pregnant.
-Excessive drinking can lead to fetal alcohol syndrome, a pattern of birth defects that includes mental retardation, as well as cardiovascular, skeletal, and facial abnormalities
+During pregnancy, drinking alcohol can cause miscarriage, preterm birth, stillbirth, or sudden infant death syndrome.
+Stop drinking if you think you are pregnant.
+The American Academy of Pediatrics states, “There is no safe amount of alcohol when a woman is pregnant.”
+Excessive drinking can lead to fetal alcohol syndrome, a pattern of birth defects that includes mental retardation, as well as cardiovascular, skeletal, and facial abnormalities.

 - An evaluation of your diet and a discussion of prenatal vitamins — Before considering pregnancy, you should begin taking a daily vitamin that contains folic acid.
-Folic acid has been shown to decrease the risk of having a baby with a neural tube defect, such as spina bifida – a serious condition in which the brain and spinal cord do not form normally.
-The March of Dimes Birth Defects Foundation recommends taking 400 micrograms of folic acid daily before conception and in early pregnancy.
+Folic acid has been shown to decrease the risk of having a baby with a neural tube defect, such as spina bifida (a serious condition in which the brain and spinal cord do not form normally).
+The March of Dimes Birth Defects Foundation recommends taking 400 micrograms of folic acid every day before conception and in early pregnancy.
+Talk with your health care provider, as you may need more that 400 micrograms due to your diabetes.
 Many pharmacies sell over-the-counter prenatal vitamins that do not require a prescription.

 Good blood glucose control means keeping blood glucose levels within the ideal range (70 to 100 mg/dl before meals, less than 140 mg/dl two hours after eating, and 100-140 mg/dl before bedtime snack), as well as balancing meals, exercise, and diabetes medicines.